Posted on Monday, June 21, 2010

 Just where does the term soccer – and the ensuing soccer vs. football debate – come from anyway, and which term is the right one?

 First there was Football …

-According to the Encyclopedia Britannica, the game generally referred to as football the world over – what we backward Americans call “soccer” – finds its origins in 19th century Britain.
+According to the Encyclopedia Britannica, the game generally referred to the world over as football – what we backward Americans call “soccer” – finds its origins in 19th century Britain.
 Prior to the middle ages, “folk football” games were played in local communities throughout modern-day Britain.
-Although it’s likely that these early games weren’t exactly the same as what we recognize as football today, the term is traced back to this time period, when it referred to these traditional folk games which were played on foot.
+Although it’s likely that these early games weren’t exactly the same as what we recognize as football today, the term is traced back to this time period when it referred to these traditional folk games which were played on foot.